aosmith16/practice-repo/README.md

 I made a new branch and want to do a pull request.

 I'm going to do a second edit now.

+Skye's edit to Ariel's README as a pull request